 Here’s how it all went down…

 In 2015, he posted a flight deal to Dubai on Christmas Day, which went viral and crashed the site for three days.
-This pivotal moment made him realize the potential of flight deals and prompted him to pivot his focus towards finding and sharing cheap flights.
+This pivotal moment made him realize the potential of flight deals and prompted him to pivot his focus toward finding and sharing cheap flights.

 With a team of dedicated employees scouring the web for flight deals departing from over 200 US and Canadian cities, subscribers gain access to a wealth of flight deals, both domestic and international.

 Unlike other services that focus solely on business and first-class fares, Thrifty Traveler Premium covers economy fares as well.

 We believe every financially savvy traveler should subscribe to this service because you’ll have access to flight deals you may not have known about otherwise.
 Joining Thrifty Traveler Premium will broaden your travel horizons and allow you to afford to explore new destinations on a budget.